-If you were arrested for DUI in Harris County Georgia, you should know you only have ten business days from the date of your arrest to request an Administrative License Suspension (ALS) hearing.
+If you were arrested for DUI in Harris County Georgia, you should know you only have thirty days from the date of your arrest to request an Administrative License Suspension (ALS) hearing or an ignition interlock device.
 The filing fee is $150.
-If this hearing is not requested within the ten-day timeframe, your Georgia driver's license will automatically be suspended.
+If this hearing or device is not requested within the thirty-day timeframe, your Georgia driver's license will automatically be suspended.

 If you refused or have been accused of refusing the state chemical test of your breath, blood, or urine, you should know your Georgia driver's license will be suspended for one full year with no opportunity for early reinstatement or a limited license.

 When you need a qualified Harris County GA DUI Lawyer, look no further than the Harris County GA DUI Attorneys with the Law Office of Richard Lawson.

 DUI is one of the most prosecuted crimes in the state of Georgia, and if you are arrested and charged with driving under the influence, you should speak with an experienced Harris County GA DUI Lawyer as soon as possible.
 Attempting to handle a DUI case without a Harris County GA DUI Attorney, or even with an inexperienced attorney, can have devastating consequences.
 Our Harris County GA DUI Lawyers have successfully handled DUI cases throughout Georgia.
 We carefully review all our cases so we can create a solid legal defense.